massivezh/qmc/README.md

     Cost: 7

-By setting VERBOSE = True, you can output to the console all the intermediate steps of the algorithm as it is executed.
+By setting `VERBOSE = True`, you can output to the console all the intermediate steps of the algorithm as it is executed.

 Known Bugs
 ----------